Earl T. O'Loughlin: Biography

 From November 1971 to August 1972, O'Loughlin was assigned to Headquarters Strategic Air Command, Offutt Air Force Base, Nebraska, as chief of the Maintenance Management Division.
 He then entered the Army War College and after graduation in June 1973, he became vice commander of the 97th Bombardment Wing, Blytheville Air Force Base, Arkansas.
 Later he was commander of the KC-135-equipped 310th Provisional Wing (Young Tiger) at U-Tapao Royal Thai Naval Airfield, Thailand.

 He returned to the United States in April 1974 to command the 380th Bombardment Wing at Plattsburgh Air Force Base, New York.
 During his assignment the FB-111 Aardvark/KC-135 Stratotanker wing received the Fairchild Trophy as the best bombardment wing in the annual bombing and navigation competition.

 The general was deputy for maintenance, engineering and supply in the Office of the Deputy Chief of Staff for Systems and Logistics at Headquarters United States Air Force, Washington D.C., from July 1975 to June 1977.
 He then became vice commander of the Oklahoma City Air Logistics Center at Tinker Air Force Base, Oklahoma.

 He was named deputy chief of staff for contracting and manufacturing at Air Force Logistics Command headquarters in December 1978 and was assigned as deputy chief of staff for maintenance there in June 1979.
 Transferring to Kelly Air Force Base, Texas, in March 1981, General O'Loughlin served as commander of the San Antonio Air Logistics Center.
 In July 1982 he was named vice commander of Air Force Logistics Command and assumed his final position as commander of the Air Force Logistics Command in September 1984.
-During his career there, he influenced the development of the B-1B Lancer.
+During his career there, he influenced the development of the Rockwell B-1B Lancer.

 He was promoted to general on November 1, 1984, with same date of rank.
-O'Loughlin died on November 10, 2023 at the age of 93.
+O'Loughlin died on November 10, 2023, at the age of 93.